A warm, subtropical climate makes Honduras an ideal year-round destination so the best time to visit depends on what you want to do when you arrive.

 January to June is the best time to visit for outdoor adventure

-It’s also the driest time to hit the Bay Islands, where you can head beneath the waves to explore the world’s second-largest barrier reef while the visibility is best (January to March).
+It’s also the driest time to hit the Bay Islands, where you can head beneath the waves to explore the world’s second-largest barrier reef – visibility is best between January and March.

 July to September is best for whale shark spotting

 If you have your heart set on spotting whale sharks, July is the time to visit the Bay Islands.
 It's the peak of the annual whale shark migration, and you have a good chance of diving alongside a pod of these remarkable creatures.

 Coastal Honduras is ruffled by occasional tropical storms in August and the rough seas can make traveling to the Bay Islands by boat a bit of a rollercoaster.
 Pods of whale sharks are still spotted in the depths around Utila, and it’s warm and pretty dry in the northern highlands – a pleasant time to be in Santa Rosa de Copán.